 We advise and represent companies (employers), board members and managing directors as well as employees and works councils on all questions of individual and collective labour law.
 Thus, we have experience from different perspectives, which we can use tactically and strategically.

-We conduct negotiations for you, represent you out of court or in court.
-Especially in the field of labour law, negotiating skills and negotiating security are essential.
-Due to our two main areas of expertise, law and business mediation, we can provide you with comprehensive support and solve disputes in a cooperative and creative manner.
+We conduct negotiations for you and represent you in or out of court.
+Especially in the field of labour law, reliable negotiating skills and negotiating security are essential.
+Due to our two main areas of expertise – law and business mediation – we can provide you with comprehensive support and solve disputes in a cooperative and creative manner.

 You might also ask yourself one of the following questions …

-If you as an employee want to take action against a dismissal, it is not sufficient to object to the dismissal with your employer; instead, a lawsuit must be filed.
+If you, as an employee, want to take action against a dismissal, it is not sufficient to object to the dismissal with your employer; instead, a lawsuit must be filled.

-If the employment relationship is terminated, this does not generally result in a claim for severance pay, but such a claim can be agreed in individual cases.
+If the employment relationship is terminated, this does not generally result in a claim for severance pay, but such a claim can be indicated in individual cases.

-In any case, however, there is a claim to the issue of a job reference and to the handing over of the employment papers.
+In any case, you have a right to the issue of a job reference (Arbeitszeugnis) and to the handing over of employment documents.

 Apart from this, it is possible that you can claim special protection against dismissal, especially if you are in vocational training, in military or alternative service or on parental leave.
 Special protection against dismissal also applies to works council members, pregnant women and severely disabled persons.

-First of all, it is necessary that the will to terminate the employment relationship is clearly identifiable.
+First of all, it is necessary that the will to terminate the employment relationship is clearly indicated.
 A justification, however, is generally not required.

-According to § 623 BGB, the termination must be made in writing, whereby electronic form is excluded.
-It is therefore not sufficient to give notice of termination by e-mail or fax; a handwritten signature is required.
-If the written form is not observed, the notice of termination is void, § 125 BGB.
+According to the German Civil Code (§ 623 BGB), the termination must be made in writing and any electronic form is excluded.
+It is, therefore, not sufficient to give notice of termination by e-mail or fax; a handwritten signature is required.
+If the written form is not observed, the notice of termination is null and void, § 125 BGB.

-A period of notice is determined by law, collective agreement or employment contract.
-If no more specific rules apply, a statutory period of notice of four weeks results according to § 622 BGB.
-In principle, notice of termination can be given on the fifteenth day of a month or at the end of a month.
+A notice period is determined by law, collective agreement or employment contract.
+If no more specific rules apply, a statutory period of four weeks is required according to § 622 BGB.
+In principle, notice of termination can be given on the fifteenth day or at the end of a calendar month.

-First of all, it is necessary that the will to terminate the employment relationship is clearly identifiable.
+First of all, it is necessary that the will to terminate the employment relationship is clearly indicated.

-According to § 623 BGB, the termination must be made in writing, whereby electronic form is excluded.
-It is therefore not sufficient to give notice of termination by e-mail or fax.
+According to § 623 BGB, the termination must be made in writing, and any electronic form is excluded.
+It is, therefore, not sufficient to give notice of termination by e-mail or fax.
 If the written form is not observed, the notice of termination is null and void, § 125 BGB.

-A period of notice results from law, collective agreement or employment contract.
-If no more specific rules apply, a statutory period of notice of four weeks results in accordance with § 622 BGB.
-In principle, notice of termination can be given on the fifteenth day of a month or at the end of a month.
-The longer the employment relationship exists in the company, the longer the period of notice for the employer according to § 622, Subsection 2, BGB.
+A notice period is determined by law, collective agreement or employment contract.
+If no more specific rules apply, a statutory period of four weeks is required, in accordance with § 622 BGB.
+In principle, notice of termination can be given on the fifteenth day or at the end of a month.
+The longer the employment relationship in the company, the longer the period of notice for the employer according to § 622, Subsection 2, BGB.
 If the employment relationship has existed for 10 years, for example, the period of notice is four months to the end of a calendar month.

-In the case of an extraordinary termination without notice, this period does not exist, but there must be an important reason.
-Whether there is good cause is checked in two steps.
-First, the facts of the case must in themselves be suitable to constitute good cause, which is the case, for example, in the case of insults to the employer or persistent refusal to work.
+In the case of an extraordinary termination without notice, this notice period does not exist, but good cause must be shown.
+This requires that that the facts of the case constitute good cause — for example, an employee’s insults to the employer or a persistent refusal to work.
 Furthermore, a comprehensive weighing of interests is carried out in each individual case.

-An extraordinary termination without notice must be declared two weeks after the reason has become known.
+An extraordinary termination without notice must be declared within two weeks of the reason becoming known.
 In addition, a prior warning is usually required.

-In the case of a suspected termination, in contrast to a termination by action, the employee must be heard before the termination is declared.
+In the case of a dismissal based on suspicion, in contrast to a dismissal based on fact, the employee must be heard before the termination is issued.

-A hearing of the works council is also required, if there is a works council.
+A hearing of the works council, if one exists, is also required.
 The lack of a hearing leads to the invalidity of the termination.

-If the employment relationship falls within the scope of application of the Dismissal Protection Act, a dismissal can only take place for three reasons; for reasons in the person of the employee, in the employee’s conduct, and the dismissal for operational reasons.
+If the employment relationship falls within the scope of the Unfair Dismissal Protection Act — i.e. the employment relationship has existed for more than six months, and the company has 10 or more employees as defined in § 23 KschG – a dismissal can only take place for three reasons: for reasons in the person of the employee, in the employee’s conduct, and the dismissal for operational reasons.

-Before a dismissal for conduct is pronounced, a warning notice is usually required.
+Before a dismissal for conduct, a warning notice is usually required.

 Employees undergoing vocational training, military or alternative service or on parental leave, as well as works council members, are subject to special protection against dismissal.

-It is also worth noting that there is no general duty of notification to the employer, but this may arise in individual cases from a duty of loyalty.
-However, it should be noted that the Maternity Protection Act only applies from the information day onwards.
+Even though there is no general requirement that a pregnant employee notify her employer, this may occur in individual cases out of a sense of loyalty.
+However, it should be noted that the Maternity Protection Act only applies from the date of notification, onwards.

-In addition, severely disabled persons have the right to additional leave, as well as the right to refuse to work overtime, which also includes overtime.
+Severely disabled persons also have special protection against dismissaland have the right to additional leave, as well as the right to refuse to work additional hours, which includes overtime.

 … then we will be happy to help you.